Chile central bank calls for more oversight in cross-holdings

-SANTIAGO, Dec 3 (Reuters) - Chile’s central bank said on Tuesday that better oversight is needed for companies that have both financial and non-financial operations, noting that worries over “one bank‘s” financial situation had hit the bank’s securities and pushed up its cost of borrowing.
+SANTIAGO (Reuters) - Chile’s central bank said on Tuesday that better oversight is needed for companies that have both financial and non-financial operations, noting that worries over the situation at one bank’s parent company had hit its securities and pushed up its borrowing cost.

-But the comments follow problems recently faced by CorpBanca and the bank’s holding company, CorpGroup.
+Although it did not directly name the bank, the comments follow problems recently faced by CorpBanca COB.SN and the bank’s holding company, CorpGroup.

 CorpGroup, owned by Chilean billionaire Alvaro Saieh, has been putting assets on the chopping block following millions of dollars in losses racked up by its retail unit SMU.